gasparka/thesis/docs/vhdl_extensions.rst

     Synthesis result of :numref:`mac-parallel` (Intel Quartus RTL viewer)

-Two MAC's are synthesized in parallel, as shown on :numref:`mac_reuse_parallel`.
+Two MAC's are synthesized in parallel, as shown in :numref:`mac_reuse_parallel`.

 Parallel instances in different clock domains
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Multiple clock domains can be easily supported by updating registers at specified clock domain.
+Multiple clock domains can be easily supported by updating registers at specified clock domains.
-:numref:`mac-parallel-clocks` shows the contents of top-level process, where 'mac0' is updated by 'clk0' and
+:numref:`mac-parallel-clocks` shows the contents of a top-level process, where 'mac0' is updated by 'clk0' and
 'mac1' by 'clk1'.
 Note that nothing has to be changed in the data model or main function.

 .. code-block:: vhdl
-    :caption: Top-level for multiple clocks
+    :caption: Top-level for multiple clocks, in OOP-style VHDL
     :name: mac-parallel-clocks

     if (not rst_n) then